COVID Symptoms — Frequently Asked Questions

 What are the first symptoms of coronavirus infection?

-The type and severity of first symptoms can vary widely from person to person, and that is why it is very important to call your doctor if you think you have any symptoms.
-Some people may never notice symptoms because they have a mild case.
+The type and severity of first symptoms can vary widely from person to person, and that is why it is very important to call your doctor if you have symptoms, even mild ones.

 Can you have the coronavirus without a fever?

 Yes.
 A fever is one of the common symptoms of COVID-19, but you can be infected with the coronavirus and have a cough or other symptoms with no fever, or a very low-grade one — especially in the first few days.
 Keep in mind that it is also possible to have the coronavirus with minimal symptoms or even no symptoms at all.
 People infected with the coronavirus who have no symptoms can still spread the virus to others.

 Can you have the coronavirus without a cough?